-Autumn in Georgia is warm and sunny, creating a fitting atmosphere in which to celebrate a holiday near and dear to all progressive mankind.
+Background: Autumn in Georgia is warm and sunny, creating a fitting atmosphere in which to celebrate a holiday near and dear to all progressive mankind.
 This is the 800th birth anniversary of the great Georgian poet and thinker--Shot'ha Rust'haveli.

 Representatives from all over the world have arrived in Tbilisi for the celebrations.
 Among them are scientists, poets, writers and public figures.

 The Soviet delegation, led by Secretary of the Writers' Union Nicolai Tikhonov, and the foreign guests were met at Tblisi Airport by a leader of the Georgian communist Party Sturua, Chairman of the local Writers' Union Irakli Abashidze, and members of the government committee, set up to supervise the Rust'haveli celebrations.

 Among the foreign guests were Georgianologist Dr. David Lunch, the Hungarian scientist Marton Ishtvanovich, the writer James Aldridge, the prominent Japanese public figure Innei Fukuro and his wife, and many others.

 The tour of places connected with the life and work of Shot'ha Rust'haveli was an interesting event which enabled Georgia's guests to get a first-hand knowledge of this Soviet republic.

 Borzhomi is more than a world-famous spa.
 It is the site of unique architectural monuments dating back to Rust'haveli's times.
 The city inhabitants greeted the guests with national songs and dances.